TexasInstruments/tvm/ti-docs/source/getting-started/models.rst

+.. _ti-tvm-gs-models:

 ############
 Model Basics
 ############

 Machine learning models usually take input data in tensor (multi-dimensional array) format and produce output data in tensor format.
-Before compiling and inferencing a model using TVM, it is recommended to understand the basics of a model.
+Before compiling and inferencing a model using TVM, it is recommended that you understand the basic requirements for your model:

-- model semantics, meanings of input and output
+- model semantics, including the meanings of input and output
 - input name, shape
 - output shape
-- a sample input data
+- sample of input data
 - expected output data corresponding to the sample input data

-Experimenting with pre-processing input data, running inference and post-processing input data can be done even without TVM setup and TI devices.
-E.g. if you have an ONNX model, you can write a python script, import onnxruntime package, pre-process data, run inference, post-process data, and verify the results.
+Experimenting with pre-processing input data, running inference, and post-processing input data can be accomplished even without a TVM setup and TI devices.
+For example, if you have an ONNX model, you can write a Python script like the following to import the ``onnxruntime`` package, pre-process input data, run inferencing, post-process output data, and verify the results.

 .. code-block:: python